The shiny, glitzy new capital city of independent Kazakhstan

 gained its independence in 1992 the old name Akmola was adopted again, but only for a few more years.

 In 1997 it was declared the new capital of the nation and the name changed again to the present designation.
 In Kazakh, "Astana" means simply 'capital city'.
 All of the government quarter has been built brand new since 1997 and sports some spectacular examples of modern architecture.
-[Update: the name has now been dropped again and has been replaced by the new name "Nur-Sultan" in honour of the first president of Kazakhstan, Nursultan Nzarbayev, after he resigned in March 2019.]
+The name was changed again, to "Nur-Sultan". in honour of the first president of Kazakhstan, Nursultan Nzarbayev, after he resigned in March 2019; but in 2022 this was reversed.
+So it's Astana again ... and it's still the capital.

 Why was Astana made the new capital?
 Nobody seems to know for sure, but several factors have been suggested, including its central location away from potentially volatile borders, especially in the south and east.
 Another advantage over Almaty may be that it sits in the open steppe with no limitations on expansion, whereas Almaty is hemmed in by mountain ranges.
 Astana also doesn't share Almaty's proneness to earthquakes.
 Furthermore, it provided an open playing field for excessively grand representational new architecture (for which Almaty wouldn't have had the space – at least not without the demolition of older quarters).